 Eat and Shop Near the Westside Trail

 Lean Draft House serves tacos, has a big outdoor patio with picnic tables, and local beer on tap.
-Kids are welcome at Monday Night Brewing Garage at the newly redeveloped Lee + White warehouses next to the trail.
-Soon the development will feature ice cream at Honeysuckle Gelato, more local craft beer at Wild Heaven and European style cheeses at Southern Aged.
-Viva La Vegan has tasty vegetarian fare nearby.
+Kids are welcome at Monday Night Brewing Garage at the redeveloped Lee + White warehouses next to the trail.
+The development also features ice cream at Honeysuckle Gelato, more local craft beer at Wild Heaven and Boxcar, and try kombucha at Cultured South.

 Explore the West End near the Westside Trail

 This historic neighborhood with treelined streets and beautiful Victorian and Craftsman bungalow homes is easily accessible from the Westside Trail.
-Tour the Wren’s Nest, the home of author Joel Chandler Harris, and see where he penned Brer Rabbit tales in the African-American tradition.
-Professional storytellers spin their tales here every Saturday afternoon, one of the few remaining Queen Anne Victorian homes in Atlanta.
+Tour the Wren’s Nest, the home of author Joel Chandler Harris, and see where he penned Brer Rabbit tales in the African-American tradition (currently closed due to the COVID-19 pandemic).
+Listen to professional storytellers spin their tales here every Saturday afternoon at one of the few remaining Queen Anne Victorian homes in Atlanta.
 Howell Park, in the middle of the West End commercial district, has a small tree canopied paved walking trail, benches, a pavilion and a cool mural.

 How to Get To the Westside Trail

 The Westside Trail is easily accessible via public transportation.
 On the East-West line, the Ashby Marta Station is a ten minute walk on Lena Street to the north end of the trail at Washington Park.
 On the North-South line, the West End Station is a ten minute walk on Lee Street to the south end of the trail.
 There is also street parking along the trail.